chelmerrox/ruby-tic-tac-toe/README.md

 # Tic-Tac-Toe Game

 > In this project, we were required to build a Tic-Tac-Toe game.

+# Game Rules
-This game is very simple:
+This game rules are very simple:

 - There is a board like the enumerated board above: